 A very interesting first-time experience for me.
 Especially since humor is said to be different in England than it is in the States.
 I found a lot of bits funny, but I think a few references definitely went over my head.
 One thing I will say, is that my fellow audience members absolutely adored the two comedians, so even when I couldn’t understand what they were saying, I found myself laughing in spite of myself.

-Congrats to Danny Steele and Al Cowie for teaching this American a thing or two about stand-up on the other side of the Pond!
+Congrats to Danny Steele and Dan Raw for teaching this American a thing or two about stand-up on the other side of the Pond!